Real Estate Call-to-Action Examples That Drive More Clicks

 • Follow for weekly price moves in your zip code.

-On social, the goal is to earn micro commitments that move followers from passive scrolling to direct message or link clicks.
-A consistent calendar supported by Social Media Management for Real Estate Agents makes those CTAs feel like a natural part of your feed instead of random pitches.
+On social, the goal is to earn micro-commitments that move followers from passive scrolling to direct messages, link clicks, and conversations.
+A consistent calendar supported by Social Media Management for Real Estate Agents makes those CTAs feel like part of a real presence instead of random sales pitches.

 • See the full local market report for your address right here.